git-srinath/DMS3.0/doc/TARGET_CONNECTION_PROGRESS.md

 #### 2.4 ✅ Updated `backend/modules/mapper/mapper.py`

 **Changes Made:**
-1. ✅ Added `/get-connections` API endpoint to fetch active connections from DWDBCONDTLS
+1. ✅ Added `/get-connections` API endpoint to fetch active connections from DMS_DBCONDTLS
 2. ✅ Updated `save_to_db()` to extract and pass `targetConnectionId`
 3. ✅ Updated `get_by_reference()` to include `targetConnectionId` in response